Pairing and duality of algebraic quantum groupoids: . Preliminaries

-Let us finish this section with a \emph{dictionary}.
+Further in the paper, we always work with these canonical maps.
+The above statement only serves a motivational purpose. \nl Let us finish this section with a \emph{dictionary}.
 A regular multiplier Hopf algebroid, as it appears in the papers \cite{T-VD1}, \cite{T1} and \cite{T2} is in fact a tuple $(A,B,C,t_B,t_C,\Delta_B,\Delta_C)$.
 For the multiplier Hopf algebroid $\mathfrak A$ associated to the weak multiplier Hopf algebra $(A,\Delta)$ as described above, $A$, $B$ and $C$ of the tuple are precisely the original algebras $A$, $B$ and $C$ as in these preliminaries.
 The maps $t_B$ and $t_C$ are the inverses of the antipode as we explained in Notation \ref{notat:1.8}.
 We get

 for $x\in B$ and $y\in C$.
 Remark again that we use $S_B$ and $S_C$ for the restrictions to $B$ and $C$ respectively of the extension to the multiplier algebra of the map $S$. \ssnl Finally remark that in the original papers on multiplier Hopf algebroids, these canonical maps are denoted differently.
 One has